 G-d speaks through an angel in the burning bush to Moses.
 G-d says My Name is in the angel sent to be with the Israelite’s in the exodus from Egypt.
 These accounts of Ezekiel show that G-d is in spirits also.
 And G-d can use angels or spirits to speak to man.

 As the man the spirit of G-d and the person of the spirit of the Holy G-d alighted upon in fulfillment of the prophecy of Isaiah 11/2 I have been taught this and experienced it.
 Describing it is another matter entirely.

 The only difference between a spirit and an angel is their form.
 They are both encased in elements of the unseen and G-d’s power.
 They are persons created by G-d.
 And the first person created was the person of G-d’s spirit and his “body” is G-d’s spirit which has no form.

 Ezekiel says the Presence of the L-rd ascended from the midst of the city and stood on the hill east of the city.
-A spirit carried me away and brought me in a vision by the spirit of G-d to the exile community in Chaldea.
+A spirit carried him away and brought him in a vision by the spirit of G-d to the exile community in Chaldea.

 The spirit of G-d used a spirit to bring Ezekiel in a vision to the exile community in Chaldea.
 And G-d stood by on a hill.
 For the spirit of G-d to do this he has to be a person.
 But his power comes from G-d.